Frequently asked questions

 Depending on how you chose to use your individual account at retirement, there may or may not be benefits for your spouse/partner if they outlive you.
 For example, with a traditional annuity, you can choose to buy a pension for your dependant to be paid after your death.
 However, if you chose to take your individual account as cash, then there will not be any benefits left in the Plan for your spouse/partner.
 If you chose drawdown, you will have moved your individual account from the Sky Pension Plan.

-Your Plan administrator, Buck, will include information about death benefits when writing to you with your options on retirement.
+Your Plan administrator, Gallagher (formerly Buck), will include information about death benefits when writing to you with your options on retirement.

 • What happens if I die after having left Sky’s employment but before I have taken benefits from my individual account in the Plan?